Eric D. Huntsman

+Early life, education and personal life

 Huntsman was born in Albuquerque, New Mexico, and raised in New York, Pennsylvania and Tennessee.
 Huntsman served as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Thailand.
 He graduated from BYU with a BA in Classical Greek and Latin in 1990.
 He then earned an MA and a Ph.D. from the University of Pennsylvania.
 In 1993, he married N. Elaine Scott.
 They are the parents of two children.

+Career

 Huntsman joined the BYU faculty in 1994 as an instructor in classics.
 In 1997, after completing a Ph.D., he became an assistant professor in Ancient History and Classics.
 In 2003, Huntsman transferred departments to be a member of the Department of Ancient Scripture in BYU's College of Religious Education.
 In 2008, Huntsman moved to the rank of associate professor.
 In 2012, he began serving as the coordinator of BYU's Ancient Near Eastern Studies Program, and in 2015 he was promoted to full professor.